Bulaklak sa City Jail: Release

 Cherubim Films released the film on December 25, 1984, and it is one of the following entries for the 10th Metro Manila Film Festival.
-It won six awards including Best Picture, Best Actress, and Best Director.
+It won six awards, including Best Picture, Best Actress, and Best Director.

 Digital restoration

-The restored version of the film was premiered on November 11, 2019, at the Ayala Malls Manila Bay in Parañaque City as part of the Cinema One Originals film festival.
+The restored version of the film premiered on November 11, 2019, at the Ayala Malls Manila Bay in Parañaque City as part of the Cinema One Originals film festival.
 It was attended by the film's surviving cast and staff members: actors Ricky Davao and Tom Olivar, film producer Cherry Cobarubbias, and former actress and now chef Maritess Gutierrez (she also represented her mother Gloria Romero), as well as the staff and crew of the ABS-CBN Film Archives, and the channel head of Cinema One, Ronald Arguelles.
 Actress Pinky Amador (niece of the late Zenaida Amador, who died in 2008), actress-producer Ruby Flores-Arcilla (daughter of Bella Flores, who died in 2013), and director Denise O'Hara (niece of Mario O'Hara, who died in 2012) also attended the premiere as the representatives of the cast and staff members who were deceased or unable to attend.